illinois-cs241/assignment-docs/utilities_unleashed.md

 Again like `time`, you can play with Linux's builtin `env` command by typing `env <var-list> <command-name>` (`env MYVAR=CS241 printenv`, for example) in your terminal.
 Again, remember to add `./` to the beginning (or the full path to your `env` executable file if you are in another directory), otherwise the builtin `env` will be called. **Do not use the built-in env, or you will immediately fail the assignment**

-In addition, keep in mind that the builtin `env` uses `$` instead of `%` to denote environment variables, and they are separated by spaces in the var list instead of commas.
-In practice, it can be very useful to change some environment variables when running certain command.
+In addition, keep in mind that the builtin `env` uses `$` instead of `%` to denote environment variables.
+In practice, it can be very useful to change some environment variables when running certain commands.

 ### Extra: Why Env?